 TTP develops BGAN radio module (BRM) for MSS terminals

-Mobile-satellite services rely on specialised terminals for diverse, often safety critical, applications in land, maritime and aeronautical markets.
+Mobile-satellite services rely on specialised terminals for diverse, often safety-critical, applications in land, maritime and aeronautical markets.
 Differences between applications include data type and volume, environmental requirements, antenna size, and application-specific rules and regulations.

 Satellite terminals also operate in radically different radio environments.
 For instance, the demands on an aeronautical terminal’s radio change depending on whether the terminal operates at an airport with high levels of cellular interference, or at cruising altitude with less interference but needing to cope with Doppler and delayed satellite signal reflections from the sea.

 Traditionally, satellite terminals have been costly and taken years to develop.
-Inmarsat selected TTP to develop a BGAN radio module (BRM) that would aid VAMs - Value Added Manufacturers - in the rapid development of new low cost satellite terminals for different applications and associated environments.
+Inmarsat selected TTP to develop a BGAN radio module (BRM) that would aid VAMs - Value Added Manufacturers - in the rapid development of new low-cost satellite terminals for different applications and associated environments.

-The module needed to incorporate all the core components and functionality of a satellite terminal: power supplies, low cost baseband and RF transceiver, BGAN specific Physical Layer and protocol stack, GNSS, SIM, control and IP data interfaces, in an easy-to-integrate, rugged, credit card-sized form factor.
+The module needed to incorporate all the core components and functionality of a satellite terminal: power supplies, low-cost baseband and RF transceiver, BGAN specific Physical Layer and protocol stack, GNSS, SIM, control and IP data interfaces, in an easy-to-integrate, rugged, credit card-sized form factor.

-Key requirements further included simple, secure interfacing for command and control and the ability to remotely configure, operate and maintain the modem though features such as over-the-air firmware updates.
+Key requirements further included simple, secure interfacing for command and control and the ability to remotely configure, operate and maintain the modem through features such as over-the-air firmware updates.
 The RF and antenna interfaces needed to support various front-end RF module and antenna configurations, including controlling directional antennas to point towards and track the satellite from a moving platform such as a vehicle, ship or plane.

-Many satellite terminals operate in either energy-constrained environments, for example solar powered IoT applications, or in environments where the terminal is required to operate over a wide range of temperatures without external cooling, for example onboard aircraft.
+Many satellite terminals operate in either energy-constrained environments, for example solar-powered IoT applications, or in environments where the terminal is required to operate over a wide range of temperatures without external cooling, for example onboard aircraft.
 Power efficient operational and standby modes therefore needed to be integrated into the module design to enable low power operation.

 What we did